hyperspy/hyperspyUI/DEV-README.txt

     Widgets are small windows that can either be docked in the sidebar, or floating.
 Widgets added this way can be hidden, but can always be displayed via the Windows menu.
-If considering to add a widget this way, always think through whether it should be a permanant widget, or a dialog that pops up when an action is triggered.
+If considering to add a widget this way, always think through whether it should be a permanent widget, or a dialog that pops up when an action is triggered.
 The distinction isn't always easy to make, but dialogs are better for single instance input events, or when it would be too resource heavy to have it permanently active.